snhardin/LoopCheckTool/LoopCheckTool.Documentation/src/content/user-guide/desktop-application.md

 title: "Desktop Application"
 date: 2020-05-31T15:19:25-04:00
 draft: true
-weight: 20
+weight: 2
 ---

-The desktop application, dubbed `LoopCheckTool.Wizard` is a Wizard that walks through all of the required steps to generate a LoopCheck `.docx` file.
+The desktop application, dubbed `LoopCheckTool.Wizard`, is a Wizard that walks through all of the required steps to generate a LoopCheck `.docx` file.

 ## Layout